What is Historical?

-- A historical person known, in fact, to be LGBT, or
+- A historical person known, in fact, to be LGBTQ, or

-- A historical person for whom an LGBT identity is invented (with some specific intent) by the writer, or
+- A historical person for whom an LGBTQ identity is invented (with some specific intent) by the writer, or

-- A period in history that the writer populates with LGBT characters to show the effects of that time or culture, or
+- A period in history that the writer populates with LGBTQ characters to show the effects of that time or culture, or

-- A historical event or events that have LGBT resonance (though the characters in the story may or may not have actually existed), or
+- A historical event or events that have LGBTQ resonance (though the characters in the story may or may not have actually existed), or

-- A historical event or events that have general significance, showing those events’ impact on LGBT characters (either real people or fictional), or
+- A historical event or events that have general significance, showing those events’ impact on LGBTQ characters (either real people or fictional), or

-- A historical work of art and its inspiration by or effect on LGBT lives, real or fictional.
+- A historical work of art and its inspiration by or effect on LGBTQ lives, real or fictional.

 In rare cases, a work might be set in the present but involve a historical period—a contemporary academic obsessed with a lesbian historical figure, for example, or detectives working on a cold case involving a gay bashing from a past era.
 In such cases, however, the play must be primarily concerned with the historical era in question.
 The past must be central, not incidental, to the work.